cirosantilli/git-tutorial/index.md

 - `readme` file explaining why the dir is there after all!

 - `.gitkeep` file.
 It has absolutely no special meaning for git, but is somewhat conventional.

-# Symlinks

-## On push

-Git stores symlinks as files containing the link location + some metadata inside `.git` that indicates that it is a symlink.

-## On pull

-Git recreates the symlinks on local system.

-Start with [multi].

-    cd a
-    ln -s a c
-    git add c
-    git commit -am 'c'
-    git push

-    cd ..
-    git clone ao c
-    cd c
-    [ -s c ] && echo ok

 # submodule